MarkerMetro/MarkerMetro.UITest/README.md

 ~~~
 .With((dashboard) => Assert.AreEqual(balance, dashboard.GetBalance()));
 ~~~
 * For each Screen (or, alternatively, use a base Screen class), override ```ProgressIndicatorId``` to force a wait for that element to not be present before the test continues.
-This is useful for automated waiting for loading spinners, ect
+This is useful for automated waiting for loading spinners etc.
 * For each Screen (or, alternatively, use a base Screen class), override ```WaitForId``` to force a wait for that element to be present before the test continues.
-This can be useful is screens load asnychronously and elements should be present before continuing
+This can be useful if screens load asnychronously and elements should be present before continuing.